trueMiskin/unstable-unicorns/thesis/3-related-work.md

 players can react to this card.
 Each player independently decides whether to react or not.

 The game is discrete.
-In the game, there are a finite number of cards and each time can be played integer number of cards.
+In the game, there is a finite number of cards and each time an integer number of cards can be played.
 It is not possible to play a fraction of a card.
 This is also true for the effects of cards.

-The game theoretically can be infinite but in practice, the game ends after at most hundreds of turns.
+The game theoretically can be infinite, but in practice, the game ends after at most hundreds of turns.

 ## Artificial intelligence in similar games